HCL-HUBL/ARRAN/README.md

 *Note*: if you have admixed samples in your cohort, they will have a very low F coefficient and you should consider wether or not to remove them from the analysis, as the high heterozygosity is then expected and is not reflective of a low quality library.

 This plots shows the distribution of the F coefficient in the cohort.
 The F coefficient reports the observed and expected autosomal homozygous genotype counts for each sample.
 A low F value corresponds to a high heterozygosity and a high F value corresponds to a low heterozygosity and there are plotted in red and blue respectively in the plot.
-In arran.nf you can choose to remove 'none' samples, or those with 'low' heterozygosity, 'high' heterozygosity or 'both' (see [heterozygosity filter](#heterozygosity-filter)).
+In ARRAN.nf you can choose to remove 'none' samples, or those with 'low' heterozygosity, 'high' heterozygosity or 'both' (see [heterozygosity filter](#heterozygosity-filter)).

 ![het_plot](./images/heterozygosity_plot.png "Heterozygosity plot representing the distribution of the F coeff in a cohort.")